No Mercy (1999): Event

-The first match was between The Godfather and Mideon in a singles match.
-During the match, Viscera interfered several times on the behalf of Mideon.
+The first match was between The Godfather, and Mideon in a singles match.
+During the match, Viscera interfered several times on behalf of Mideon.
 The Godfather, however, won the match after pinning Mideon.

 Subsequently, The Fabulous Moolah, accompanied by her friend Mae Young, and Ivory, the reigning WWF Women's Champion, went to the ring for their match.
 Ivory immediately performed a dropkick on Moolah.
-After interference from Young, Moolah surprised Ivory by pinning her and winning the Women's Championship.
+After interference from Young, Moolah surprised Ivory by pinning her, and winning the Women's Championship.
 At the time, Moolah was in her seventies, thus becoming the oldest champion in the history of professional wrestling.

 The Hollys (Hardcore Holly and Crash Holly) versus the New Age Outlaws (Billy Gunn and The Road Dogg) was next.
-In the midst of the match, Hardcore Holly threw a steel chair into the ring.
-Billy Gunn, however, used the chair to his advantage by performing an offense maneuver on Crash Holly that caused his head to slam into the chair which was lying in the ring.
+During the match, Hardcore Holly threw a steel chair into the ring.
+Billy Gunn, however, used the chair to his advantage by performing an offensive maneuver on Crash Holly that caused his head to slam into the chair, which was lying in the ring.
 Therefore, the Hollys won the match by disqualification.

-The fourth match of the night was between Chyna and Jeff Jarrett in a Good Housekeeping match—a hardcore match where the ring is surrounded by household objects which the wrestlers can use against each other—for the WWF Intercontinental Championship.
+The fourth match of the night was between Chyna, and Jeff Jarrett in a Good Housekeeping match—a hardcore match where the ring is surrounded by household objects, which the wrestlers can use against each other—for the WWF Intercontinental Championship.
 After Jarrett hit Chyna with the Intercontinental title belt, he pinned her.
 The referee Theodore Long, however, overturned the ruling because the belt was not considered a "household item".
 As a result, Jarrett performed a submission maneuver on Long, but Chyna hit him over the head with a guitar.
 She then pinned him to win the title.
 With the win, Chyna became the first woman to ever hold the title.
-Also as a result of the win, Jarrett's valet Miss Kitty left Jarrett to valet for Chyna.
+Also, as a result of the win, Jarrett's valet Miss Kitty left Jarrett to valet for Chyna.

-Subsequently, The Rock defeated The British Bulldog in a singles match by performing a Rock Bottom and People's Elbow.
+Subsequently, The Rock defeated The British Bulldog in a singles match by performing a Rock Bottom, and People's Elbow.
 After the match, The Rock cut a promo where he challenged the winner of the main event to a match.
-Triple H, however, came out and hit The Rock with a sledgehammer, which caused The Rock to be taken backstage by a stretcher.
+Triple H, however, came out and hit The Rock with a sledgehammer, which caused The Rock to be taken backstage on a stretcher.
 Backstage, The Rock refused to be taken to the hospital.